Skip to content

 GovernanceViolationError: content too short

-GovernanceValidator enforces governance.min_content_length (default 1 character).
-Strip-then-check: the validator rejects pure whitespace too.
+GovernanceValidator enforces governance.min_content_length (default: 1 character).
+Pure whitespace is rejected as well.
 For benchmark or replay scenarios, set governance.enabled: false in config.yaml.

 remember() is slow (> 1 s per call)

-• You are on a version older than v2.1.1 and _check_supersession is running linearly.
+• Version too old.
+You are on a version older than v2.1.1 and _check_supersession runs linearly over the full store.
 Upgrade.
-See CHANGELOG v2.1.1 P0-1.

-• You passed sync=True.
-That is expected — it blocks until the background enrichment queue (causal triples, LLM NER, A-Mem evolution) finishes.
-On a 9B-Q4_K_M reasoning model in v2.5.2, this is now 1–3 minutes per note because causal extraction uses an 8000-token budget.
-Use the default async path unless you specifically need the result inline.
+• sync=True passed.
+That is expected behaviour.
+The call blocks until the background enrichment queue (causal triples, LLM NER, A-Mem evolution) finishes.
+On a 9B-Q4_K_M reasoning model in v2.5.2, this can be 1–3 minutes per note because causal extraction uses an 8000-token budget.
+Use the default async path unless you specifically need the result in-line.

-• llm_ner.enabled is true and the LLM backend is slow.
-LLM NER runs asynchronously, so it should not block your remember() call — but if the enrichment queue fills up (maxsize=500), writes back-pressure.
+• Enrichment queue full. llm_ner.enabled is true and the LLM backend is slow.
+LLM NER runs asynchronously and does not block remember() until the enrichment queue reaches its limit (maxsize=500).
+At that point, writes back-pressure.
 Either scale the LLM or set ZETTELFORGE_LLM_NER_ENABLED=false.

 Pre-v2.5.1 versions hard-failed KnowledgeGraph._cache_edge on legacy edges that used {source_id, target_id, relation_type} keys instead of the canonical {from_node_id, to_node_id, relationship}.
 This affects any deployment with mixed-schema history in kg_edges.jsonl and takes down every recall() and synthesize() at construction time.
-The v2.5.1 hotfix added a normalize-on-load pass; upgrade to 2.5.1+.
+The v2.5.1 hotfix added a normalize-on-load pass.
+Upgrade to v2.5.1+.

 Entities I expect are not extracted

-Regex-only extraction covers 13 types (CVE, ATT&CK technique, actor, intrusion_set, tool, campaign, IPv4, domain, URL, MD5, SHA1, SHA256, email).
+Regex-only extraction covers 13 types: cve, intrusion_set, actor, tool, campaign, attack_pattern, ipv4, domain, url, md5, sha1, sha256, email.
 Conversational types (person, location, organization, event, activity, temporal) require LLM NER.
 Check:

-• llm_ner.enabled is true in your config (it is by default).
+• llm_ner.enabled is true in your config (default).

 • Your LLM backend is reachable.